Arabic: Phonology

+While many languages have numerous dialects that differ in phonology, contemporary spoken Arabic is more properly described as a continuum of varieties.
+Modern Standard Arabic (MSA), is the standard variety shared by educated speakers throughout Arabic-speaking regions.
+MSA is used in writing in formal print media and orally in newscasts, speeches and formal declarations of numerous types.

+Modern Standard Arabic has 28 consonant phonemes and 6 vowel phonemes.
+The four "emphatic" (pharyngealized) consonants /sˤ, dˤ, tˤ, ðˤ/ contrast with their non-emphatic counterparts /s, d, t, ð/, other consonants including the interdentals /θ, ð/, and the pharyngeals /ħ, ʕ/ are considered rare cross-linguistically.
+Some of these phonemes have coalesced in the various modern dialects, while new phonemes have been introduced through borrowing or phonemic splits.
+A "phonemic quality of length" applies to consonants as well as vowels.

 Grammar

+The grammar of Arabic has similarities with the grammar of other Semitic languages.
+Some of the typical differences between Standard Arabic (فُصْحَى) and vernacular varieties are a loss of morphological markings of grammatical case, changes in word order, a shift toward more analytic morphosyntax, loss of grammatical mood, and loss of the inflected passive voice.

 Literary Arabic

-As in other Semitic languages, Arabic has a complex and unusual morphology (i.e. method of constructing words from a basic root).
+As in other Semitic languages, Arabic has a complex and unusual morphology, i.e. method of constructing words from a basic root.
 Arabic has a nonconcatenative "root-and-pattern" morphology: A root consists of a set of bare consonants (usually three), which are fitted into a discontinuous pattern to form words.
 For example, the word for 'I wrote' is constructed by combining the root k-t-b 'write' with the pattern -a-a-tu 'I Xed' to form katabtu 'I wrote'.

-Other verbs meaning 'I Xed' will typically have the same pattern but with different consonants, e.g. qaraʼtu 'I read', akaltu 'I ate', dhahabtu 'I went', although other patterns are possible (e.g. sharibtu 'I drank', qultu 'I said', takallamtu 'I spoke', where the subpattern used to signal the past tense may change but the suffix -tu is always used).
+Other verbs meaning 'I Xed' will typically have the same pattern but with different consonants, e.g. qaraʼtu 'I read', akaltu 'I ate', dhahabtu 'I went', although other patterns are possible, e.g. sharibtu 'I drank', qultu 'I said', takallamtu 'I spoke', where the subpattern used to signal the past tense may change but the suffix -tu is always used.

 From a single root k-t-b, numerous words can be formed by applying different patterns: